elibroftw/blog.elijahlopez.ca/content/posts/open-debate-platform.md

     - politics
     - tech
     - wisdom
+summary: "Inspired by open-source principles, we can design a platform that facilitates structured debates and seeks convergence of arguments on various topics.
+This ideal platform would allow users to ask questions, create and upvote arguments, and engage in discussions.
+Unlike Reddit, this would all be top-level and not have communities, thus allowing 100% internet participation"
 ---

 I wasn't able to put all the details from my mind into this document, but hopefully